MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 - Product Development (security of systems, hardware&software, performing TARA(Threat Analysis Risk Assessment) )

+ ==> Cybersecurity Interface Agreement(CIA) is a formal agreement between OEM and Supplier on how to implement the security requirements.

+ ==> they agree on plan and timelines.

+ ==> then they freeze the requirements

+ ==> OEM will share cybersecurity requirements with the supplier.

 - VARA (vulnerability analysis risk assessment)

 - Operation, maintenance, and processess.
 Starting from beginning to the end, covers all aspects.